 Sounds pretty unfair, right?

 Voidable transactions (or liquidator’s ‘clawback’) regime is one of the most controversial features of insolvency law in New Zealand.
-It is designed to protect creditors against the tendency of the directors of troubled companies to pay themselves and their favorite or aggressive creditors before anyone else.
+It is designed to protect creditors against the tendency of the directors of troubled companies to pay themselves and their favourite or aggressive creditors before anyone else.

 Because directors facing troubled waters typically pay the creditors they have a bias towards.
 Those creditors are usually the ones who hold personal guarantees.
 The director has a personal incentive to pay those creditors first.
 It may be friends or family.